 Why You Should Resurface Your Driveway

 While driveways aren’t the busiest routes, they still need basic maintenance every three to five years.
-Weather, tires and other factors may be the reason of the wear, you still have to do it, as it’s less costly than building a new one every 10 years.
+Weather, tires and other factors may be the reason for the wear, you still have to do it, as it’s less costly than building a new one every 10 years.

 Because driveways are supposed to last you a lifetime, we would suggest that you take good care of yours.
 Because of the costly nature of driveways here are the most often used materials for driveways and their cost: